 - Motivation: max.
 40 points

 - Previous experience (first placement): max.
 10 points

 Note that additional criteria may be taken into consideration during the evaluation phase, especially when deciding between equally ranked applicants.
 These are:

 - Equal gender distribution of scholarships

-Once the assessment is done, you will be informed about your acceptance via official e-mail decision.
+Once the assessment is completed, you will be informed about your acceptance via an official e-mail decision.

-If your application has not been selected and granted by the scholarship but have had a good quality, you might be listed in a pool of reserve applicants (so called reserve list).
+If your application has not been selected and granted by the scholarship but was of good quality, you might be listed in a pool of reserve applicants (the so-called reserve list).
 If any of the selected applicants drops out, you may be contacted and offered the scholarship additionally.

-Successful nominated applicants will be provided with an electronic supporting documents for their short-term visa application.
-If necessary, paper originals can be sent as well to the address of the applicant or the Home Institution.
+Successful nominated applicants will be provided with electronic supporting documents for their short-term visa application.
+If necessary, paper originals can be sent as well to the address of the applicant or the home institution.
 It is recommended to always check the specifics and mandatory documents with the individual embassy.
 You will also find all the necessary details at website of the Czech Ministry of Interior.

 Documents given by the university are: